Generalized weights: an anticode approach: Properties of Delsarte generalized weights

 \section{Properties of Delsarte generalized weights}

-In this section we prove the analogue of Theorem \ref{propr1} and Theorem \ref{propr2} for Delsarte codes and Delsarte generalized weights, and characterize optimal Delsarte codes and anticodes in terms of their generalized weights.
+In this section we establish the analogue of Theorem \ref{propr1} and Theorem \ref{propr2} for Delsarte codes and Delsarte generalized weights, and characterize optimal Delsarte codes and anticodes in terms of their Delsarte generalized weights.